-Edgewood Center for Children and Families serves thousands of children, youth, and families that have experienced traumatic stress leading to learning disabilities, mental illness, and debilitating behavioral issues.
-With treatment and prevention programs, many children and families can overcome these challenges and transform their lives.
+Edgewood Center for Children and Families (Edgewood) helps children, youth, and their families who are struggling with mental illness, and debilitating behavioral issues.
+Edgewood provides treatment and prevention programs that help many children and families overcome these challenges and transform their lives.

 At Edgewood, youth often succeed for the first time because our holistic approach allows us to identify and build upon the unique strengths of each client we serve.
 We take a family-centered and integrated approach to our work and focus on issues such as mental health, family relationships and life skills.